amctagg1/eleventy-starter/README.md

     // build eleventy and start up a local server
     npx @11ty/eleventy --serve

 ## Eleventy Config
+.gitignore

-The _site folder and eleventy's npm dependencies are excluded from git tracking using the .gitignore file
+The _site folder and eleventy's npm dependencies are excluded from git tracking
+.eleventy.js
-CSS and images are configured to auto-copy into the _site folder in eleventy.js
+CSS and images are configured to auto-copy into the _site folder during eleventy builds

 ## Netlify Config